prasadposture/prasadposture/README.md

 </div>
 <h3 align="center">"Curiosity Is The Essence Of Our Existence."</h3>
 <h2 > About Me </h2>
-I graduated in the field of mathematics with data analytics.
- I had Python and R-Programming for the applied component.
+I hold a Bachelor's degree in Mathematics with a specialization in Data Analytics.
+Throughout my academic journey, I extensively delved into the realms of mathematical theory and practical application.
+My proficiency encompasses programming languages such as Python and R, which were instrumental in my pursuit of data analysis.
+<br><br>
-In the three years of a degree program, I learned about calculus, linear & abstract algebra, real & complex analysis, and metric spaces.
+During my three-year undergraduate program, I acquired a solid foundation in mathematical principles, including calculus, linear and abstract algebra, real and complex analysis, and the study of metric spaces.
+This comprehensive background not only honed my analytical skills but also laid a strong mathematical foundation for advanced data analysis.
+<br><br>
- The two years data analytics course included topics like statistics, probability, databases, machine learning algorithms, and introductory artificial intelligence.
+In addition to my mathematical studies, I dedicated two years to a data analytics course that covered a wide array of topics.
+These included statistics, probability theory, database management, machine learning algorithms, and an introduction to artificial intelligence.
+My passion for data analysis emerged from this experience, as I found great satisfaction in uncovering insights and constructing predictive models.
-I enjoy playing with data, I like to generate insights from it and to make predictive models.
- I am a quick learner and I like to learn new technologies.
-I'm currently persuing masters in astronomy in IIT Indore and my aim is to be in the field of data-driven astronomy where I can use my knowledge of astronomy, data science, and mathematics for space research.
+<br><br>
+I am known for my aptitude as a quick learner, always eager to embrace new technologies and methodologies in the ever-evolving field of data science.
+Currently, I am pursuing a Master's degree in Astronomy at the prestigious Indian Institute of Technology (IIT) Indore.
+My overarching goal is to harness my multidisciplinary background in astronomy, data science, and mathematics to contribute significantly to the burgeoning field of data-driven astronomy.
+My aspiration is to actively engage in cutting-edge space research, utilizing my expertise to enhance our understanding of the cosmos through rigorous data analysis and modeling.
 <br>
 <h2> Skills </h2>
 <b>Tech Skills :</b> Python, R, SQL, Tableau<br>